rgrzywinski/field-stripe/README.md

 ## Description

-Field-stripe encoding similar in spirit to that of [Google Dremel](http://research.google.com/pubs/pub36632.html).
+Field-stripe encoding similar in spirit to that of Google's [Dremel](http://research.google.com/pubs/pub36632.html).
 As is common in many publications, the "what" and "why" were omitted for lack of time and space from the Dremel paper.
 We wanted to understand the requirements, assumptions, trade-offs, etc. necessary for creating a field-stripe based encoding